 Ongoing maintenance of the thornode is likely to be dominated by deploying updates to the thornode applications.
-Based upon the number of updates in the last 2 months, we can anticipate there will be around 10 updates a month.
+Based on the number of updates in the last 2 months, we can anticipate there will be around 10 updates a month.
 We assume each update requires 3 hours to deploy and monitor.

-Engineers will also need to apply security updates to the kubernetes worker nodes around once a month and upgrade kubernetes itself once a year.
+Engineers will also need to apply security updates to the Kubernetes worker nodes around once a month and upgrade Kubernetes itself once a year.
 Engineers maintaining the node will need to stay abreast of plans and developments that will impact Thorchain by monitoring the discord.

 Security risk for node owners